US: Donald Trump seeks Twitter account reinstatement in court | DW | 02.10.2021

 The filing also pointed to the fact that the Taliban have been allowed to tweet about their victories in Afghanistan.

-Trump was banned from Twitter for violating the platform's policy against the "glorification of violence." #
+Trump was banned from Twitter on January 8 for violating the platform's policy against the "glorification of violence."

-The move came two days after supporters of the right-wing president assaulted the building housing the US Congress and Senate in Washington DC.
+The move came two days after supporters of the right-wing president stormed the building housing the US Congress and Senate in Washington.

 Facebook and YouTube also blocked his accounts.
 In July, Trump filed a lawsuit against Facebook, Twitter and Google accusing them of infringing his right to free speech.